107208579/tracking/README.md

 <br />

-At home I have several wireless [Zigbee Switches](https://www.zigbee2mqtt.io/information/supported_devices.html) that send a signal upon a button press.
-The signal is received by a [Zigbee antenna (Electrolama)](https://www.zigbee2mqtt.io/information/supported_adapters.html) and forwarded to a [Raspberry Pi Zero W](https://www.raspberrypi.org/) who creates a new calendar event on my central [Nextcloud](http://nextcloud.com/) server.
+At home I have several wireless [Zigbee switches](https://www.zigbee2mqtt.io/information/supported_devices.html) that send a signal upon a button press.
+The signal is received by a [Zigbee antenna](https://www.zigbee2mqtt.io/information/supported_adapters.html) and forwarded to a [Raspberry Pi Zero W](https://www.raspberrypi.org/) who creates a new calendar event on my central [Nextcloud](http://nextcloud.com/) server.
 From there, all events are sync'ed via CalDAV across all connected calendars.

 I've written up a tutorial on how to get a [Raspberry Pi OS](https://github.com/107208579/calendar-tracking/blob/main/setup_zigbee/1_setup_raspberrypi.txt) base installation and how to setup [Zigbee switches](https://github.com/107208579/calendar-tracking/blob/main/setup_zigbee/2_setup_zigbee.txt) with all the required software.